-The second consultation is on exhaustion of rights.
-When the UK left the EU, the Government put in a place a temporary measure for the exhaustion of intellectual property rights.
+Another area under consultation in the past year is the exhaustion of rights.
+When the UK left the EU, the Government put in a place temporary measure for the exhaustion of intellectual property rights.
 It had to accept that, having left the EU, rights in goods put on the market in the UK would no longer be considered exhausted in the EEA and could be stopped at the border by the rights' holders.
-Where the Government had the freedom to decide, it provided that the rights in goods put on the market in the EU would be exhausted in the UK.
+Where the Government had the freedom to decide, it provided that the rights in goods put on the market in the EU would continue to be exhausted in the UK.
 This unilateral acceptance of an asymmetric regional EEA exhaustion regime is now being called the "UK+" regime.
 In the absence of any reciprocity, this was the closest way to preserve the status quo.
 However, it was always intended to be a short-term measure pending a decision on what regime should be implemented on a permanent basis.
-The consultation, due to close in August 2021, seeks views on four possible future regimes.
-They are:
+The consultation closed in August 2021, receiving 150 responses from businesses, trade associations and private individuals on the four possible options under consideration:

-- retain the UK+ regime;
+- retaining the UK+ regime;

-- adopt national exhaustion;
+- adopting national exhaustion;

-- adopt international exhaustion; or
+- adopting international exhaustion; or

-- adopt a mixed regime i.e. the ability to parallel import will differ as between different intellectual property rights or goods or sectors.
+- adopting a mixed regime, i.e. the ability to parallel import will differ as between different intellectual property rights or goods or sectors.